 Tim and Lisa have been married since 2005.
 As we journeyed into life together, we realized that we both wanted to explore living a more sustainable and “back-to-the-land” sort of lifestyle.
 With many ideas of what this could look like, we decided to start our leap to the land in February, 2009.
 We purchased our property with a vision of what could become.
 We named our 80 acres White Sky Woods – inspired by the bald eagle that soared over during our first ever visit to the property (White), the endless view of sky (Sky) and the beautiful surrounding of timber (Woods).
 The vision changed and evolved as our family grew (2 kids, 1 dog), experiences and knowledge were gained, and we honed in on what felt just right for us.
-In 2014, we started the build of our yurt – with the intention of it becoming our permanent home.
+In 2014, we started the build of our yurt – with the intention of it becoming our permanent home some day.
 In 2016 we near completed our work, and in 2017, our move to permanent residency took place.
 We’ve strategized, planned, saved, spent, built, and created exactly what White Sky Woods is today based on this vision and a lot of hard work.

 Each season at White Sky Woods brings something new to observe and learn from.
 Exploring and discovering is our favorite pastime and conceiving what history White Sky Woods holds keeps us wondering.
 White Sky Woods is home to trees like: Aspen, Maple, Red Pine, White Pine, Black Spruce, Tamarack, and Cedar.
 Plants like: Pink Lady’s Slippers, Pitcher Plants, Orange Hawkweed, Yellow Goat’s Beard, Dwarf Dogwood, Blue Eyed Grass, and Blue Flag Iris.
 Fruits like: Apples (galore!), Raspberries, Blackberries, Serviceberry, and 100’s of Blueberry patches.